Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 Straight From the Gut is the autobiography of Jack Welch, former leader of General Electric.
 A must-read for managers, Straight From the Gut offers effective tips for better management, which Buffett has stated is one of his secrets to deciding which businesses are worth investing in.

-The Best Warren Buffett books for 2019
+The Best Warren Buffett Books

 1. The Essays of Warren: Lessons for Corporate America by Warren Buffett